Come meet the faculty and learn all about this program. All relevant questions will be happily answered and refreshments provided.

 MAE 214: Solid Mechanics, 3 credits

 This course studies concepts and theories of internal force, stress, strain, and strength of structural element under static loading conditions.
 Constitutive behavior for linear elastic structures.
 Deflection and stress analysis procedures for bars, beams, and shafts.
 Introduction to matrix analysis of structures.
-Prerequisites: MA 242 and C- or better in [MAE 206 or CE 214]
+This course also entails working collaboratively with Chinese students on a redesign project with Caterpillar.
+Prerequisites: MA 242 and C- or better in [MAE 206 or CE 214].

 STS 490: Issues in Science, Technology, and Society - Geographies of Energy, 3 credits